pegros/PEG_LIST/help/sfpegActionUtilityCmp.md

 The **minimize** action type is mostly used as a _next_ property of another action type to automatically close the utility bar menu of the **sfpegActionUtilityCmp** component once this action has been triggered.

-It leverages the [utilityBar API](https://developer.salesforce.com/docs/component-library/bundle/lightning:utilityBarAPI/documentation) to execute the action.
+It leverages the [utilityBar API](https://developer.salesforce.com/docs/component-library/bundle/lightning:utilityBarAPI/documentation) to execute the action.<br/>
 ```
     ...
     "next": {